ionic-team/capacitor/site/docs-md/guides/ionic-framework-app.md

 npx cap init
 ```

-App name: CapApp
+**App name:** CapApp
-App Package ID: com.example.capapp
+**App Package ID:** com.example.capapp

 ## Build the App Once
 Before adding any native platforms to this project, the app must be built at least once.
-A web build creates the web assets directory that Capacitor needs (`www` folder in Ionic projects).
+A web build creates the web assets directory that Capacitor needs (`www` folder in Ionic projects):

 ```bash
 ionic build
 ```

-Next, add any platforms (besides the web, of course) that you'd like to build for.
+Next, add any platforms (besides the web, of course) that you'd like to build for:

 ```bash
 npx cap add ios